-We have come up with a list of the top 17 things to do in Lithgow and in the surrounding area, from historic sites and museums to exciting walking tracks and lookouts.
+We have come up with a list of the top 18 things to do in Lithgow and the surrounding area, from historic sites and museums to exciting walking tracks and lookouts.
 All tried and tested by us!

 Here are two great motels in Lithgow:

 Top 18 Lithgow Tourist Attractions

 Here we go, our top 18 things to do in Lithgow and its surrounds.

 1. Hartley Historic Site

 Visiting the historic village of Hartley is like taking a big step back in time.

 Hartley is a town that has played an important role in the settlement of inland Australia.
 The 17 sandstone buildings in the historic site are a good visual representation of what this town was like in the 19th century.

 The best way to learn more about the history behind Hartley is by simply wandering through the historic site.
 Various information boards explain more about the buildings, and a couple of walking tracks nearby allow you to explore this fascinating area further.

 The Hartley Historic Site is situated on the Great Western Highway, less than 15 km south of the Lithgow town centre.